Winning in the Art Studio!

 New medium

 The steep learning curve I experienced with ‘Red Playground Derivative Squared’ and ‘Red Playground Extreme’ set me back substantially.
-Printing with oil-based ink, a medium with which I had little experience, nearly stopped me in my tracks because the longer time it took them to touch dry.
-Additional effort was required to arrange space to hang the works while they finished drying.
+Printing with oil-based ink, a medium with which I had little experience, nearly stopped me in my tracks because they took longer to dry than planned.
+And, I had to create a space for them to hang to set-dry and move on to other works.

 Printing is messy

-These realities upended my already ambitious schedule of making and editiing videos for 52 works by next May.
+Printing IS messy.
+Really messy!
+Cleaning up took at least 30 minutes after each session which upended my already ambitious schedule of making and editing videos for 52 works by next May.
 Hmmm.
-I’m scrambling to find a way to meet my deadline.
-And, I will.
+So, I did a rethink on how I would meet my deadline.

 Change is tiring

-The works I’ve created during this year of exploration are crucial for where I’m heading in my arts practice.
-However, I am battling weariness from constant change.
-In longing for the familiar, I acknowledge there is no growth in comfort.
-I must continue pushing my bounds.
+This year of exploration was crucial for where wanted to go in my arts practice.
+Nonetheless, I battled weariness from constant change.
+In longing for the familiar, I acknowledged there would be no growth in comfort.
+I had to continue pushing my bounds.

 Does anyone care?

-I literally step up to the mirror and say to myself, “You’re going to get in the studio, set everything up, Hit ‘record’ and start making art!”
+I literally stepped up to the mirror and said to myself, “You’re going to get in the studio, set everything up, Hit ‘record’ and start making art!”

 This kind of self-talk is tremendously important when you want to achieve a goal that seems bigger than yourself.
 I plan to talk more about the “Imposter Syndrome” in a future blog post.
-Join my email list to be notified when that video and post is published by clicking here.
+Let me know in the comments if you’d find this helpful.

 The Mental Game

 Winning the mental game is the toughest aspect of forging a satisfying arts practice.
-I have found that reading books, watching videos, listening to podcasts about mindset helps tremendously.
+I found that reading books, watching videos, listening to podcasts about mindset has helped tremendously.

-Investing time and money on mentors and programs on leadership, philosophy and organising skills has given me tools to move ahead.
+Time and money invested in mentors and programs on leadership, philosophy and organising skills has given me tools to move ahead.
 Let me know in the comments if you’d like for me to talk about what I’ve learned about the mental game.

-An important thing I’ve latched onto about mindset boils down to this: the key to a satisfying life is to choose to make simple motions of moving forward every day, no matter how you feel emotionally.
+The most important thing about mindset boils down to this: the key to a satisfying studio life is to make at least one simple motion forward every day, no matter how you feel emotionally.

 Winning in the art studio.